boazbk/tcs/lec_05_infinite.md

 In this chapter we extend our definition of computational tasks to consider functions with the _unbounded_ domain of $\{0,1\}^*$.
 We focus on the question of defining __what__ tasks to compute, mostly leaving the question of __how__ to do so to later chapters, where we will see _Turing Machines_ and other computational models for computing on unbounded inputs.
-We will see however one example for a simple and restricted model of computation - deterministic finite automata.
+In this chapter we will see however one example for a simple and restricted model of computation - deterministic finite automata (DFAs).

 ::: {.nonmath}